AshleyScirra/via.js/README.md

 - **Use the DOM in a Web Worker**: write DOM calls in a worker and have them run on the main thread
 - **Write code that conveniently calls Web Worker code on the DOM**: write calls that automatically happen on a Web Worker, helping prevent heavy JavaScript calls janking the main thread.
 This is similar in spirit to [ComLink](https://github.com/GoogleChromeLabs/comlink), although Via.js does it differently.

-Via.js currently unavoidably leaks memory since it requires [WeakRefs](https://github.com/tc39/proposal-weakrefs/blob/master/specs/weakrefs.md) to clean up memory, and they're not currently supported by default in any browser.
-This means it's probably **not production-ready yet**, but should be in future when WeakRefs are supported.
-See the notes on memory management below.
+Note Via.js requires [WeakRefs](https://github.com/tc39/proposal-weakrefs) to clean up memory and avoid memory leaks.
+This is [supported in Chrome 84+](https://www.chromestatus.com/feature/5892186633666560), and it appears to be in development for other browsers.
+If WeakRefs are not supported Via.js will continue to work, but will unavoidably leak memory.

 # Examples
 ## Using the DOM in a Web Worker